jamolnng/lder.dev/_posts/2022-06-15-100-Days-of-Homelab-Day-5.md

 mermaid: true
 ---

 While a VPS isn't necessarily part of your Homelab, it can be a useful tool to manage and monitor your home lab.
-Whether we like to admit it or not, residential internet doesn't have the uptime and reliability of that of commercial datacenteres.
+Whether we like to admit it or not, residential internet doesn't have the uptime and reliability of that of commercial datacenters.
 I figured to give 1 month a try and set up Uptime-Kuma with a Traefik reverse proxy.
 This also gave me the opportunity to learn Traefik since on my home network I use HAProxy as my reverse proxy.

 ## VPS
 VPS, or virtual private server, is a cloud hosted, virtualized, server which you can purchase for typically some form of time increment.
 The pricing varies based on the specs of the server.
 For my VPS I went with a 1 vCPU and 1GB ram one from https://buyvm.net. ~~It has generally been okay~~ [Check my note about them below](#note-about-buyvmnet), but in my experience has some issues with SSH disconnecting randomly.
 For my operating system I chose Debian 11.